 - ITM (In The Money) options hold their value longer due to intrinsic worth.

-This explains why long-term options (LEAPS) cost more — they decay slower but offer longer-term potential.
+This explains why long-duration options cost more, as they lose value more gradually.
 On the other hand, short-term options offer quick trades but lose value rapidly if the market remains flat.

 Difference Between Time Decay and Moneyness